sjbokhari/sjbokhari/README.md

-- hi, i am @sjbokhari
+- hi, i am a self-taught developer
 - you can reach me at shehryar@bokhari.de
-- as well visit my site https://bokhari.de
+- as well visit my [website](https://bokhari.de)